scribe-security/docs/docs/platforms/bom.md

   --valint.sign         sign evidence (default: False) --valint.components COMPONENTS
-                        components list (type: str, default: )
+                        components list (type: str, default: ) --unique              Allow unique assets (default: False)

 subcommands:
   For more details of each subcommand, add it as an argument followed by --help.

   Available subcommands:
     gitlab